Social-Emotional Domains: Collaboration and Teamwork

 - What problems did you experience when completing the task?

-- Would the tasks have been easier to complete if you were doing it without your partner’s help?
+- Would the tasks have been easier to complete if you were doing them without your partner’s help?
 Why or why not?

 - What can this activity teach us about working together?